ShoroukHegazy15/Gobblet-AI-Player/README.md

 ## Installation

-Clone the repository to your local machine and run the game...
+Clone the repository to your local machine and run the game through exe...

-## Contribution

-Feel free to contribute to the project...

-## License

-This project is licensed under the [MIT License](LICENSE)...

 Enjoy playing Gobblet!